FredHutch/HSV_models/README.md

 # HSV_models
 This repository supports multiple stochastic HSV models written in C++ by collecting key files required to build them on a Linux UBUNTU 3.3 platform.
 In particular it supports models that require GTK 2.0 and OpenGL for their graphical output.
-Other models can be compiled without the GUI interface and would not require the files in this repository.
+Some of the models can be compiled without the GUI interface and would not require the files in this repository.

-Since the required packages may not be available on current systems, this repository should be cloned and the path to the extra_libs subdirectory must be set as the value of the EXTRA_LIBS environment variable before running make in the Linux directory.
+Since the required packages may not be available on current systems, this repository should be cloned and the path to the extra_libs subdirectory must be set as the value of the GTKGLEXT environment variable before running make in the Linux directory.
+It is preferable that users download the gtkglext package for their system, but we replicate the binary library files and headers of the versions originally used here in case they are no longer available.

-The models are availble in separate git repositories listed below.
+The models wll be available in separate git repositories listed below.
 In general, they fall into two classes: compartmental ODE and agent-based models.
 All models have spatial components.